Coastal and Estuarine Research Federation

-The Coastal and Estuarine Research Federation (CERF) is a private, nonprofit organization that was created in 1971.
+The Coastal and Estuarine Research Federation (CERF) is a private, nonprofit organization created in 1971.
 At that time, the members of two regionally based organizations, the Atlantic Estuarine Research Society (AERS) and the New England Estuarine Research Society (NEERS) recognized the need for a third estuarine organization that would address national (now worldwide) estuarine and coastal issues.
-Today, CERF is a multidisciplinary federation of members and seven regionally based affiliate societies dedicated to the understanding and wise stewardship of estuaries and coasts worldwide.
+Today, CERF is a multidisciplinary federation of members and eight regionally-based Affiliate Societies dedicated to the understanding and wise stewardship of estuaries and coasts worldwide.

 Mission

-CERF advances understanding and wise stewardship of estuarine and coastal ecosystems worldwide.
-Its mission is to: